Frequently Asked I/O Questions

 There is plenty of housing within walking distance of campus and the Florida Tech Trolley provides free transportation around campus and to downtown Melbourne on the weekends.
 However, most students find it desirable to have a car.

 The weather is sub-tropical and usually sunny.
-In the winter a jacket may be desired at times, but usually nothing to heavy.
-From summer through fall rain is very common even if only for few minutes a day.
-Check out www.weather.com for the most current forecast (32901).
+In the winter a light jacket may be desired at times.
+From summer through fall, it can be extremely hot and humid (some of us call this the "pool season") and rain is very common even if only for few minutes a day.
+Check out Weather.com for the most current forecast (32901).

 Melbourne is a calm location with a small town feel.
 Orlando is relatively close and is a popular destination on Friday nights.
 It takes about an hour to get there.
 Florida Tech is very close to the ocean, it only takes about 5-10 minutes to get there.

-There is a health center on campus, for more information visit:
+There is a health center on campus; for more information visit the Holzer Health Center website.

-Students also make good use of the Clemente fitness and aquatic center
+Students also make good use of the Clemente Center, Florida Tech's fitness and aquatic center.

 It is recommended that you have your own computer, but the campus does have resources available.
 Laptops are convenient since most of the buildings on campus permit wireless internet access.